Ditectrev/DP-203/README.md

 ![Question 118](images/question118.jpg)

 - [x] Data storage: Azure Data Lake Store.
-Batch processing: HDinsight Spark.
-Analytical data store: Azure SOL Data Warehouse.
+Batch processing: HDInsight Spark.
+Analytical data store: Azure SQL Data Warehouse.
-- [ ] Data storage: HDinsight Spark.
-Batch processing: Azure SOL Data Warehouse.
-Analytical data store: Azure SOL Data Warehouse.
+- [ ] Data storage: Azure SQL Database.
+Batch processing: HDInsight Hadoop.
+Analytical data store: HDInsinght HBase.
-- [ ] Data storage: HDinsight Spark.
-Batch processing: Azure Data Lake Store.
-Analytical data store: Azure Data Lake Store.
+- [ ] Data storage: Azure Blob Storage.
+Batch processing: Azure Databricks.
+Analytical data store: Azure Analysis Services.
-- [ ] Data storage: Azure Data Lake Store.Batch processing: Azure SOL Data Warehouse.
-Analytical data store: HDinsight Spark.
+- [ ] Data storage: Azure Data Lake Store.
+Batch processing: HDInsight Interactive Query.
+Analytical data store: Azure Cosmos DB.

 ### A company plans to use Platform-as-a-Service (PaaS) to create the new data pipeline process.
 The process must meet the following requirements: Ingest: Access multiple data sources.
 Provide the ability to orchestrate workflow.
 Provide the capability to run SQL Server Integration Services packages.
 Store: Optimize storage for big data workloads.
 Provide encryption of data at rest.
 Operate with no size limits.
 Prepare and Train: Provide a fully-managed and interactive workspace for exploration and visualization.
 Provide the ability to program in R, SQL, Python, Scala, and Java.
 Provide seamless user authentication with Azure Active Directory.
 Model & Serve: Implement native columnar storage.
 Support for the SQL language Provide support for structured streaming.
 You need to build the data integration pipeline.
 Which technologies should you use?

 ![Question 119](images/question119.jpg)

-- [ ] Ingest: Azure Databricks: Azure Data Factory.
-Preapare and Train: Azure Data Factory.
-Model and Serve: Azure Data Lake Storage.
+- [ ] Ingest: Logic Apps.
+Store: Azure Data Lake Storage.
+Prepare and Train: HDInsight Apache Spark cluster.
+Model and Serve: HDInsight Apache Kafka cluster.
-- [ ] Ingest: Azure Data Lake Storage.
-Store: Azure Data Lake Storage.Preapare and Train: Azure Snapse Analvtics.Model and Serve: Azure Databricks.
+- [ ] Ingest: Azure Data Factory.
+Store: Azure Blob Storage.
+Prepare and Train: Azure Databricks.
+Model and Serve: Azure Synapse Analytics.
 - [x] Ingest: Azure Data Factory.
 Store: Azure Data Lake Storage.
-Preapare and Train: Azure Databricks.Model and Serve: Azure Snapse Analvtics.
+Prepare and Train: Azure Databricks.
+Model and Serve: Azure Snapse Analytics.
-- [ ] Ingest: Azure Data Factory.
-Store: Azure Snapse Analvtics.
-Preapare and Train: Azure Databricks.
-Model and Serve: Azure Snapse Analvtics.
+- [ ] Ingest: Azure Automation.
+Store: Azure files.
+Prepare and Train: HDInsight Apache Storm cluster.
+Model and Serve: Azure Data Lake Storage.

 ### From a website analytics system, you receive data extracts about user interactions such as downloads, link clicks, form submissions, and video plays.
 The data contains the following columns.
 You need to design a star schema to support analytical queries of the data.
 The star schema will contain four tables including a date dimension.
 To which table should you add each column?